wjurkowlaniec/vscode-share-code-link/README.md

-# Visual Studio Code Share Code Link
+# Visual Studio Code extension -  Share Code Link

 Creates link to the code to share with other developers.